 - St. Johns County Coronavirus Disease 2019 (COVID-19) Response Updates and Assistance

-- New Emergency Notification System for St. Johns County Residents St. Johns County is launching a new emergency notification system to provide residents with critical information during emergency situations.
-The new Alert St. Johns system will enable St. Johns County, the St. Johns County Sheriff's Office, the City of St. Augustine, and the City of St. Augustine Beach to quickly provide residents with critical information in a variety of situations including severe weather, unexpected road closures, water advisories, missing persons, evacuations of buildings or neighborhoods, and incidents that may threaten public safety.
-To receive these time sensitive alerts, residents can sign up at https://member.everbridge.net/index/892807736725582#/login.
+- St. Johns County is launching a new emergency notification system to provide residents with critical information during emergency situations.
+The new Alert St. Johns system will enable residents to get critical information in a variety of situations including severe weather, unexpected road closures, water advisories, missing persons, evacuations of buildings or neighborhoods, and incidents that may threaten public safety.
+To receive alerts, sign up at https://member.everbridge.net/index/892807736725582#/login.

 - The Fire Watch Program and App.
 According to the U.S. Department of Veterans Affairs, approximately twenty veterans commit suicide each day in the United States.
 To respond to this national epidemic, St. Johns County has joined surrounding communities and local organizations in Fire Watch, a program that provides a support system for veterans in crisis.
 The Fire Watch launched a mobile app that enables veterans and volunteers to foster positive relationships and ensure veterans get the help they need.
 Available on both the Apple App Store and Android Google Play, the app will allow veterans in crisis to quickly receive emergency assistance and connect them with a variety of local resources and allies that will help them build relations and provide one-on-one counseling and support. www.thefirewatch.org.Â

 - Pledge St. Johns County.
 Take the Pledge & View Businesses that have taken the pledge.